 The Native Fish Society exists to cultivate a groundswell of public support needed to revive abundant wild, native fish.

-Guided by the best available science, Native Fish Society advocates for the recovery of wild, native fish and promotes the stewardship of the habitats that sustain them.
+Guided by the best available science, Native Fish Society advocates for the recovery of wild, native fish and promotes the stewardship of the habitats that sustain us all.

 We envision a Pacific Northwest abundant in wild fish, free-flowing rivers, and thriving local communities.